 Step 5: Bake!
 Scoop the batter into the lined cupcake pan about ⅔ full.
 Do not fill the liners to the top or the batter will overflow!

-Bake the cupcakes in the preheated oven for 18-20 minutes, or until the top edges are lightly golden brown.
+Bake the poppyseed cupcakes until the top edges are lightly golden brown.
 Cool completely on a wire rack before frosting.

-Step 6: Frost and decorate.
+Step 6: Decorate the lemon poppy seed cupcakes.
 Fill a piping bag with the whipped cream and pipe it on the top of the cupcakes (I used a star tip).

 - Use a kitchen scale.
 Baking with a scale is much more accurate than cup measurements.
 To convert this recipe, click the "metric" button next to the ingredients title on the recipe card.
 If you do not have a scale, use a spoon to fluff the flour first, then spoon it into your measuring cup.

 - Use a cookie scoop for measuring.
-For accuracy, use a cookie scoop to scoop the batter into the liners.
+For accuracy, use a cookie scoop to scoop the cupcake batter into the liners.
 It's quicker and easier than with a measuring cup!

-- Don't overfill the liners.
-They will spill over the top onto the pan!
+- Don't overfill the liners or the cupcake batter will spill over the top onto the pan.

 Yes!
-Decorate them with lemon cream cheese frosting, lemon buttercream, or vanilla buttercream.
-You can also drizzle them with lemon curd!
+Frost the tops of the cupcakes with lemon cream cheese frosting, lemon buttercream, or vanilla buttercream.
+You can also drizzle them with my favorite easy lemon curd!

 Yes!
-These pans are the exact same and can be used interchangeably.
+These pans are the same and can be used interchangeably.

-I found when testing them that the all-purpose flour makes them dense instead of fluffy.
+I found when testing this cupcake recipe that the all-purpose flour makes them more dense instead of fluffy.